SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Related Work

-LLM systems increasingly operate as tool-augmented agents~\citep{zhu2025agentar,shabbir2025thinkgeo,ma2025advancing} that can plan, call external tools, and iteratively execute actions to complete complex tasks.
-During coding scenarios, agents~\citep{zhang2024codeagent,islam2024mapcoder,motzfeldt2025code} can understand and modify code repositories, invoke tools (such as searching, running tests, and executing commands), and automatically complete end-to-end development tasks through multi-step interactions.
-However, the diversity of repositories and toolchains makes it impractical for a single and fixed policy to cover all task-specific procedures, motivating a modular mechanism for capability extension.
-Many emerging agent frameworks, such as Claude Code~\citep{claude_code_docs}, Codex CLI~\citep{openai_codex_skills}, and Gemini CLI~\citep{gemini_cli_skills}, therefore adopt \emph{agent skills} as a plug-in abstraction, where task-specific capabilities are packaged as reusable bundles that can be loaded and used on demand.
-Specifically, \citet{anthropic_skills} has proposed an open and cross-platform Agent Skills specification that formalizes this plug-in style pattern: a skill is packaged around a central \texttt{SKILL.md} file containing metadata and usage guidance, accompanied by executable scripts and required resources; the agent first uses the metadata to assess relevance and then loads and executes the skill as needed.
-Agent skills are increasingly published and shared as reusable artifacts via public websites~\citep{skillsmp2025,skills_rest2025} and GitHub~\footnote{\url{https://github.com/vercel-labs/agent-skills}; \url{https://github.com/anthropics/skills}} repositories (e.g., official skill collections and documentation), enabling broad reuse and community contribution.
+LLM systems increasingly operate as tool-augmented agents~\cite{zhu2025agentar,shabbir2025thinkgeo,ma2025advancing} that can plan, invoke external tools, and iteratively execute actions to complete complex tasks.
+In coding scenarios, agentic systems~\cite{zhang2024codeagent,islam2024mapcoder,motzfeldt2025code} can further inspect and modify repositories, run tests, execute commands, and complete end-to-end development tasks through multi-step interactions.
+However, real-world repositories vary widely in programming languages, dependencies, build systems, and deployment workflows, making it impractical for a single fixed agent policy or system prompt to cover all task-specific procedures.
+This motivates modular mechanisms for extending agent capabilities on demand.
+Agent skills have recently emerged as a practical abstraction for such modular capability extension.
+Frameworks such as Claude Code~\cite{claude_code_docs}, Codex CLI~\cite{openai_codex_skills}, and Gemini CLI~\cite{gemini_cli_skills} adopt agent skills as plug-in-style capability bundles that can be loaded when relevant to the current task.
+Anthropic~\cite{anthropic_skills} formalizes this design through an open and cross-platform Agent Skills specification, where each skill is organized around a central \texttt{SKILL.md} file containing metadata and usage guidance, together with optional executable scripts, configuration files, templates, or other auxiliary resources.
+During execution, the agent first uses lightweight metadata, such as the skill name and description, to assess relevance.
+Once selected, it loads the full \texttt{SKILL.md} into context and may inspect or execute bundled artifacts as needed.
+Agent skills are increasingly published and shared through public websites~\cite{skillsmp2025,skills_rest2025}, GitHub repositories, and official skill collections, enabling broad reuse and community contribution.
+While this ecosystem lowers the cost of adding domain-specific capabilities, it also introduces a new trust boundary.
+Unlike ordinary retrieved documents, skills are reusable capability packages that may combine natural-language instructions with executable artifacts.
+Once installed, a skill can be repeatedly selected, loaded, and trusted by the agent during task execution.
+Consequently, malicious or compromised skills can exert persistent influence over agent behavior, making skill ecosystems a practical supply-chain surface for prompt injection and execution-level attacks.